Digital TV in Thailand – Think inside the box

 As 24 new digital TV stations in Thailand are getting ready to broadcast digital TV, and the regulator is getting ready to auction digital radio licenses.
 Local and foreign set-top-box, television, mobile devices and in-car entertainment manufactures, are also ramping up their activities for the digital TV and Radio broadcasts.

 Consumers buying patterns from markets who have already introduced DVB-T2 Set-Top Boxes or Televisions, shows a special buying pattern from consumers.
 At the launch of the Digital TV channels, a group of first-movers consisting of gadget lovers, home entertainment enthusiasts and people from or related industries (Television, IT, Media, and Advertising) will purchase a subscription or the Set-Top Boxes/Televisions.

-In this article, the ICT consultancy firm, Yozzo Company limited, in collaboration with the Danish company Open Channel, are sharing some of their results from trials and milestones.
+In this article, the TMT consultancy firm Yozzo, in collaboration with the Danish company Open Channel, are sharing some of their results from trials and milestones.
 Open Channel is at the front of development and implementation regarding the latest features of Digital TV and Radio, and a focal point for testing future digital radio & television transmission and development of digital receiver devices.